tongwu-msft/azure-rest-api-specs/api-index/index.md

 ### Prerequisites

-[Client applications](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#client-application) must make their configuration known to Azure AD before run-time, via Azure AD's application registry.
-In order to register your client, you must first obtain access to an Azure AD [tenant](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#tenant).
+[Client applications](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#client-application) must make their configuration known to Azure AD before run-time, via an [Azure AD tenant's](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#tenant) application registry.
 If you do not have an Azure AD tenant yet, please see [How to get an Azure Active Directory tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/) before continuing.

 After you have access to an Azure AD tenant, consider the following important concepts before you register your client: